nutritionix/library-python/README.md

 ```

 ### Usage
-You can execute all methods in 3 ways.
+You can execute the API methods in 3 ways.
 ####  Standard Search
 ```py
 """